gollpar/OpenFrameWorks/Story/README.md

 ## My story: A Love Story
 The story is about a stray cat falling in love with an indoor cat.
 It is based on the true story:

-The black cat's name is Katayoon:
+The black cat's name is Katayoon (aka the stray cat):
 ![Screenshot](Media/kat.JPG)
 The indoor cat's name is Gorbesun (aka my cat):
 ![Screenshot](Media/gorbesun.PNG)